La Soie est elle écologique

 But this ethical silk remains marginal and more expensive, which limits its adoption.

-Also read: How do worms weave silk?
+Also read: How worms weave silk ?

 The future of silk in the face of environmental challenges